Baffert recalls how Sheikh Mohammed helped save his life in Dubai

 Assessing the opposition that Newgate and Dettori have to negotiate, which include the defending champion Ushba Tesoro, last year’s UAE Derby scorer Derma Sotogake and recent Saudi Cup victor Senor Bescador, Baffert said: “I’m running against one of my old horses (Laurel River).
 He’s a really talented horse; a top calibre horse.
 They can all stay if they don’t go too fast early on.”

-Reflecting on his past victories in Dubai which have spanned over 25 years, not surprisingly the American named one of the Dubai World Cup’s most iconic winners.
+His past victories in Dubai have spanned over 25 years, and not surprisingly the American named one of Dubai World Cup’s most iconic winners as his favourite.

 “Arrogate was one of the greatest performances of any racehorses that I’ve ever trained - he was incredible," he said.